acorrenson/SATurne/README.md

 Lists of the output describe literals that should be true to solve the problem.
 For instance, the output `[[Pos 1]; [Pos 2]]` means that a solution to the problem is to set the first variable to **true**, and all the others to **false** or to set the second variable to **true** and all the others to **false**.

+## Loading the Coq module

+The sources are located in the `src` folder.
+A `_CoqProject` and a makefile are provided.
+Simply type `make` in the `src` folder and SATurne is ready to be loaded in your favorite Coq editor.

 ## An example

 Let's consider the following SAT problem :